Typically, users think of monitors as a component primarily for PCs, while console users may think of TVs as more suited for gaming.

 The GPU now supports up to 8K resolution and ray tracing in many PS5 games.
-Ray tracing is a technology that has a massive impact on the in-game visual fidelity by mimicking light movement as it bounces from object to object.
-Ray tracing allows the games to come up with realistic lighting and shadow effects.
-PS5 architect Mark Cerny also vouches for audio enhancements for gamers owing to the support of ray tracing.
+Ray tracing technology greatly impacts in-game visual fidelity by mimicking light movement as it bounces from object to object.
+Ray tracing allows the games to create realistic lighting and shadow effects.
+PS5 architect Mark Cerny also vouches for audio enhancements for gamers owing to ray tracing support.

-Now that we’ve laid out some reasons why you should give some serious thought to the TV vs. Monitor matter, let’s look at the popular panels that monitors come with.
+Now that we’ve laid out why you should give some serious thought to the TV vs. Monitor matter let’s look at the popular panels that monitors come with.

 1. Monitors with IPS Panels

-Monitors with IPS or In-Plane-Switching technology are the best when it comes to viewing angles and color reproduction.
+Monitors with IPS or In-Plane-Switching technology are the best for viewing angles and color reproduction.
 The visual experience is the best in these monitors as the panel has excellent color coverage and wide contrast ratios that allow for a vast color spectrum.
-Gaming on monitors with IPS panels is a beauty to behold due to its consistent and vibrant colors.
+Gaming on monitors with IPS panels is a beauty due to its consistent and vibrant colors.